 - Who will send acknowledgments (if third party, must be authorized to act as nonprofit’s agent); and

 - Where solicitations may occur (to ensure any required charitable solicitation registrations are in place).

-4. Monitoring Gift Restrictions.
-Many nonprofits assume that if a donor does not provide any details regarding the investment, timing or use of restricted gift that there are no rules.
-In reality, the management of donations and grants are controlled by default rules set forth in the Arizona Management of Charitable Funds Act (“Act”).
+Another common nonprofit mistake is losing track of gift restrictions.
+Many nonprofits assume that if a donor does not provide any details regarding the investment, timing, or use of the restricted gift that there are no rules.
+In reality, the management of donations and grants are controlled by default rules set forth in the Arizona Management of Charitable Funds Act (Act).
 The Act is based on a uniform law that has been adopted in most states.

-The most common challenge posed by a restricted gift are those with ambiguous terms.
-It is important to understand the donor’s intent with respect to the timing, use and investment of funds.
+The most common challenge posed by a restricted gift is those with ambiguous terms.
+It is important to understand the donor’s intent with respect to the timing, use, and investment of funds.
 Where the donor’s intent is unclear from the gift instrument, nonprofits must look to the law to fill in the blanks.
 Common areas of confusion include the following: